Xooa/smartThings-xooa/README.md

 8. Enter the API Token provided in Xooa dashboard under `Identities` tab.
 9. Click or tap **Update**.

-The below document is currently for android devices (need to verify for iOS).
 There are 2 apps available for smartThings in google play store .
 We recommend the classic app over new app due to frequent glitches in new app being faced currently.

 ## Event Logger SmartApp Setup (Smartphone)